pencilzhang/sodoDescriptors/README.md

 Any gradient operators could be used to generate SO and DO descriptors, such as Gaussian derivatives.

+If you use it, please cite:
+Zhang J., Barhomi Y., and Serre T. A new biologically inspired color image descriptor.In: ECCV, Florence, Italy, October 2012.

 For comments or questions please contact Jun Zhang (zhangjun1126@gmail.com)